magiczny-kacper/RingBuffer/README.md

 ## Writing to buffer
 There are two functions used to write data to buffer.
 These are:
 * `RingWriteByte` - used to write only one byte to buffer.
 As parameters, function takse pointer to buffer handler, and as second argument, one byte of data to be written.
 * `RingWriteMultipleBytes` - used to write one or more bytes to buffer.
-First parameter is pointer to buffer handler, second is pointer to data to be written, and the third is length of data to write. </br>
+First parameter is pointer to buffer handler, second is pointer to data to be written, and the third is length of data to write. </br></br>
 Both functions return `OK` if write was succesfull, or `NO_PLACE` if there was not enough space in buffer, or `NO_PTR` if null pointer was given as an argument.
+## Reading from buffer
 # To do:
-- [ ] Add makefile
 - [x] Add makefile for unit tests
 - [x] Add unit tests files
 - [x] Generate doxygen docs
-- [ ] Provide examples
+- [ ] Provide examples - Work in progress